Representation Theory of Finite Groups: Schur's Lemma

-\end{definition} The $G$-maps are also called {\bf intertwiners}. \begin{exercise} Prove that two representations of $G$ are equivalent if and only if there exists an invertible $G$-map. \end{exercise} In the case representations are irreducible the $G$-maps are easy to decide.
-In the wake of Maschke's Theorem considering irreducible representations are enough. \begin{proposition}[Schur's Lemma] Let $(\rho,V)$ and $(\rho',V')$ be two irreducible representations of $G$ (of dimension $\geq 1$).
+\end{definition}} The $G$-maps are also called {\bf intertwiners}. \begin{exercise} Prove that two representations of $G$ are equivalent if and only if there exists an invertible $G$-map. \end{exercise} In the case representations are irreducible the $G$-maps are easy to decide as follows: \begin{proposition}[Schur's Lemma] Let $(\rho,V)$ and $(\rho',V')$ be two irreducible representations of $G$ (of dimension $\geq 1$).
 Let $T\colon V\rightarrow V'$ be a $G$-map.
-Then either $T=0$ or $T$ is an isomorphism.
-Moreover if $T$ is nonzero then $T$ is an isomorphism if and only if the two representations are equivalent. \end{proposition} \begin{proof} Let us consider the subspace $ker(T)$.
+Then, either $T=0$ or $T$ is an isomorphism.
+Moreover, if $T$ is non-zero then $T$ is an isomorphism if and only if the two representations are equivalent. \end{proposition} \begin{proof} Let us consider the subspace $ker(T)$.
 We claim that it is a $G$-invariant subspace of $V$.
 For this let us take $v\in ker(T)$.
 Then $T\rho(t)(v)=\rho'(t)T(v)=0$ implies $\rho(t)(v)\in ker(T)$ for all $t\in G$.
-Now applying Maschke's theorem on the irreducible representation $V$ we get either $ker(T)=0$ or $ker(T)=V$.
+Since $V$ is irreducible we get, either $ker(T)=0$ or $ker(T)=V$.
 In the case $ker(T)=V$ the map $T=0$.